ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/get-started-build-detector

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on using the Custom Vision service.
+Q-071: Your team is planning on using the Custom Vision service.
 They are going to build a classifier.
 Do you need to choose the Classification Type as either Multilabel or Multiclass when building the classifier?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: Yes, this is required when building a classifier with the Custom Vision service For more information on the Custom Vision Service - Classifier, one can visit the below URL